Mental Health

 Relationship struggles are rarely just about communication skills.

-They’re about attachment histories, expectations, nervous system responses, and the strategies you developed long before the relationship began.
+They’re about attachment histories, expectations, nervous system responses, and survival strategies you developed long before the relationship began.

 I work with individuals navigating dating, intimacy, and long-term partnership, as well as couples who want to feel more secure and less reactive.
 Together we untangle patterns like people-pleasing, emotional withdrawal, overfunctioning, and fear of conflict, so connection can feel more natural and steady.